lazidog/note-markdowns/Tech/[mongodb] MongoDB.md

 - `JSON doc`: JSON documents are lightweight and human-readable
 - `Flexible schema`: Fields can vary from document to document, the structure can be modified at any time.
 Structure can optionally enforced with rules using schema validation

+## ObjectId

+> `ObjectId` is an object has 12 bytes in length, consisting of: 4-byte timestamp (second), 5-byte random (unique to machine and process), 3-byte increamenting counter

 ## CRUD

-- __Querying on array elements__
+- **Querying on array elements**

-__NOTE__: value is not enclosed in square brackets, mongodb will return all document within the `products` array that contain value or the key `products` has that value
+**NOTE**: value is not enclosed in square brackets, mongodb will return all document within the `products` array that contain value or the key `products` has that value

 => Use the `$elemMatch` operator to find all documents that contain the specified subdocument